-Millenium takes a step forward and presents us with a mid-range electronic battery that is excellent in every way.
-The pads are of high quality, the sounds are excellent and realistic, as well as the configuration and recording possibilities that at times border on the high-end.
+Millenium takes a step further and presents us with a mid-range electronic drum set that is excellent in every way.
+The pads are of high quality, the sounds are excellent and realistic, as well as the configuration and recording possibilities, that at times border on the high-end.

 In the mid-range everything starts to change.
 This is an electronic drum kit in which the snare pads, toms and goliaths are all double-zone mesh.
-The resistance is maximum and to give you an idea, they can withstand the impact of bullets as they are designed with a material similar to Kevlar, like the Alesis battery described above.
+The resistance is maximum, literally bulletproof, as they are designed with a material similar to Kevlar, like the Alesis drum kit described above.

-Another similar aspect is the rack structure made of carbon fiber reinforced aluminum, highly resistant to any treatment and abuse.
-We love the structure of the bass drum, because it is fixed to the rack and constitutes a single piece, which gives it the greatest resistance and prevents it from sliding backwards.
+Another similar aspect is the rack structure made of carbon fiber reinforced aluminum, highly resistant to corrosion and wear.
+We love the structure of the bass drum, because it's fixed to the rack and constitutes a single piece, which gives it the greatest stability and prevents it from sliding backwards.

 The snare, toms and goliath pads are made of mesh with two strike zones.
-In a real drum kit, the sounds in the center and the edge are totally different, and in this electronic drum kit you can get that variety that makes it very realistic, as much as an acoustic drum kit.
-Similarly we have the bass drum which, unlike lower ranges, also has a mesh drumhead and it's great.
+In a real acoustic drum kit, the sounds in the center and the edge are totally different, and in this electronic drum kit you can get that variety that makes it very realistic.
+Similarly, we have the bass drum which, unlike lower ranges, also has a mesh drumhead and it's great.

 The two crash cymbals are two-zone with attenuation function, this means that the sound of the bell and the body is different, just like on a real cymbal.
-It also has an attenuation function so that the volume of the sound does not remain and is not automatically eliminated, but decreases with the same intensity of a real cymbal.
+It also has an attenuation function so that the volume of the sound doesn't linger and is not automatically eliminated, but decreases with the same intensity of a real cymbal.
 The ride cymbal has three attenuation zones so you can use the bell, the body and the rim, just like a real cymbal with attenuation function.
-This built-in technology is wonderful because at all times you can feel like you are playing a real drum kit, with the same sonic and technical possibilities.
+This built-in technology is wonderful, because you almost always feel like you are playing a real drum kit, with the same sonic and technical possibilities.

 On the drum module, we find the MPS-850 has 550 preset sounds and most of them are configurable, so you can enhance and customize them.
 It features 30 factory preset drum kits, as well as 20 kits that can be reprogrammed so you have your own drum setup in one place.